-Music licensing for theatrical exhibition is simple: Since the time of the Decrees, movie theaters pay for all the rights associated with a film's license directly to the film's distributor as part of the box office percentage licensing fee.
-The movie's producers in turn negotiate for all
+Music licensing for theatrical exhibition is simple: Since the time of the Decrees, movie theaters pay for all the rights associated with a film's license directly with the film's distributor as part of the box office percentage licensing fee.
+The movie's producers in turn negotiate for all the necessary rights associated with the creation and theatrical exhibition of a film at the same time, including both the synchronization and performance licenses for songs.
+In this way, producers can seek the appropriate artistic contributors, including writers, actors, songwriters, and choreographers, among others, and negotiate the compensation arrangement for the entire package of rights associated with each copyright holder at one time.
+This overall cost is determined at the outset and producers are able to craft an appropriate business plan for each film.
+Exhibitors license